Bradfield Combust: History

-The current village sits astride the on the A134, originally a Roman Road just here, and the same highway that Will Kempe (one of the co-founders of the Globe Theatre) took in Shakespearian times on his famous dance from London to Norwich.
+The current village sits astride the A134, originally a Roman Road just here, and the same highway that Will Kempe (one of the co-founders of the Globe Theatre) took in Shakespearian times on his famous dance from London to Norwich.

 Bradfield Combust Methodist Church was founded in 1867.

 The Manger public house is a 15th-century Grade II listed building with 16th- and 17th-century alterations.
 It was referred to as "Bradfield Manger" in the will of Thomas Roberson dated 16 July 1660.
 It is a popular pub and restaurant and a handy meeting place for clubs and special-interest groups.

 The village is the site of several commercial fruit orchards and strawberry fields.
 Suffolk Scouts operate the Bradfield Park Campsite for the benefit of Scouting, Guiding, Educational and Youth Organisations.

 Church of All Saints

 The church, All Saints, is officially dated 1066–1539, with a late 12th-century Norman font and doorway to the north of the nave.
 It is a Grade II* listed building.
 Two wall paintings appear in the nave, one representing St. George and the Dragon (c.
 1400), and the other St. Christopher.
 The tomb of Arthur Young, in the form of a sarcophagus, lies in the churchyard and is designated a National Monument.
 It is inscribed "Let every real patriot shed a tear, For genius, talent, worth, lie buried here."